yojoecapital/notes/Cloud Digital Leader with Google Cloud/1 Digital Transformation with Google Cloud/1 Why Cloud Technology is Transforming Business.md

 - computing services and infrastructure are provided with 3rd parties like Google Cloud
 - shared with multiple organizations (tenants) over the internet
-- a.k.a.*multi-tenant cloud infrastructure*
+- a.k.a. *multi-tenant cloud infrastructure*
 - each tenants' data is hidden from others
 - usually "cloud" refers to public cloud

 #### Pros

-- on-demand availabity
+- on-demand availability
 - no need to manage or configure resources
 - pay for what you use